Everest Base Camp Trek for Beginner: 8 Tips to Follow

 Day 06: Trek to Dingboche from Tengboche (4,410m/14,433ft)

-On this day, we will trek to Dingboche from Tengboche which takes around 6 hours of trek.
+On this day, we will trek to Dingboche from Tengboche which takes around 6 hours.

 Day 07: Acclimatization at Dingboche